 - Use an encrypted certification/validation technology

-- Provides electronic grants to patentee and public as a certified PDF on the day of issue
+- Provides electronic patent grants and certificates of correction to patentee and public as a certified PDF on the day of issue

 - Streamlines the patent grant process, minimizes paper waste, and provides the opportunity to reduce pendency